 For information about how the set of routes shared by a Cloud Router can be customized, see custom advertisements.

 The dynamic routing mode can be set when you create or modify a VPC network.
 You can change the dynamic routing mode from regional to global and vice-versa without restriction.
 For instructions, see Changing the dynamic routing mode.

 Firewall rules apply to both outgoing (egress) and incoming (ingress) traffic in the network.
 Firewall rules control traffic even if it is entirely within the network, including communication among VM instances.

-You can monitor which firewall rule allowed or denied a particular connection.
-See Firewall Rules Logging for more information.
+To monitor which firewall rule allowed or denied a particular connection, see Firewall Rules Logging.

 Communication within the network